 My daughter, my perfect little never-sick-a-day-in-her-life little girl, was laying on her bed, eyes rolling back in her head, and she appeared to be choking.
 She was gagging and making terrible noises.
 There was drool coming out the side of her mouth, and when I yelled at her, there was no response.
 I screamed for my husband, and I’ve never seen him move so fast.
 I was pounding on her back, and he was shaking her, yelling at her to wake up.

 I thought my baby was dying right in front of me.

 My first thought was to call 911, but I knew that no one could survive 20 minutes of this (or however long it took to get an ambulance there).

-My husband slapped her, and suddenly, there was quiet.
+My husband slapped her lightly (in an attempt to wake her up), and suddenly, there was quiet.
 Her face relaxed, and she appeared to be ‘waking up’.
 We were frantically asking her questions:

 “Are you OK?”

 “Can you hear us?”